 - Opportunities to participate in live-client clinics

-- Opportunity to participate in special business-law speaker series, and the Leadership Foundations Program through the newly formed Corporate Institute
+- Opportunity to participate in special business-law speaker series and the Leadership Foundations Program through the Corporate Institute

-Students who participate in the Business Law Clinic work on projects that replicate the practice of business law.
-Experienced business law attorneys supervise teams of students who take the lead representing clients.
-Students can gain experience in such transactional skills as drafting, problem solving, communication, client interviewing, negotiation, and ethics.
-Students may also participate in the Bankruptcy Clinic or the Tax Clinic.
+- Students gain experience in transactional skills as drafting, problem solving, communication, client interviewing, negotiation, and ethics.
+Students may also participate in the Bankruptcy Clinic, and Tax Clinic (Federal Income).

 - The Twin Cities vibrant business and legal community offers students opportunities for part-time work during the school year or full-time summer employment.

 - Prospective employers from around the country come to the Law School to interview students for summer and permanent positions, and the Career Center provides frequent notice of employment opportunities, fellowships, and other scholarly opportunities.

 - Business Law Association (BLA): Through programming and opportunities at the Law School and in the legal community, the BLA encourages students to develop relationships while enhancing technical skills relevant to their success as practicing attorneys.